Tukituki (electorate)

-Tukituki is a New Zealand parliamentary electorate, returning one Member of Parliament to the New Zealand House of Representatives.
-Named after the Tukituki River which runs through the electorate, it was established for the 1996 general election and has existed since.
-The current MP for Tukituki is Anna Lorck of the Labour Party, who won the seat from the National Party's Lawrence Yule at the 2020 general election.
+Tukituki is a New Zealand parliamentary electorate, and it returns one Member of Parliament to the New Zealand House of Representatives.
+It was established for the 1996 general election and is named after the Tukituki River.
+The current member for Tukituki is Catherine Wedd of the National Party, who won the seat from first-term Labour MP Anna Lorck at the 2023 general election.